-Following is suggestion from our side
+Following are the suggestions from our side:

-The number of E1s ports to be validated based on mutually accepted projection of traffic to meet the GOS as per TRAI recommendations subject to a minimum of 2 E1.
-For example if the projections of traffic required is 15E1s to be provisioned the PoIs should be made with 15E1s unless technically not feasible and this provisioning of E1s to be reviewed after 6 months.
+The number of E1s ports to be validated based on mutually accepted projection of traffic to meet the QOS as per TRAI recommendations subject to a minimum of 5 E1.
+For example if the projections of traffic required is 15 E1s to be provisioned the Pols should be made with 15 E1s unless technically not feasible and this provisioning of E1s to be reviewed after 6 months.

-Criteria to align the initial demand of ports can be created by analyzing the quarterly traffic trends of various categories of circles and services as follows:
+Criteria to align the initial demand of ports can be created by analyzing the quarterly traffic trends of various category of circles and services as follow:

-For each category of circle Cat- A, B, C or Metro per POI average no of E1s interconnected between operators for local, intra circle, inter circle and ILD inbound traffic can be computed based on data available with Authority.
-This average E1 per service per circle category can be notified by the Authority as the initial minimum number of E1s required to start service.
+For each category of circle Cat- A, B, C or Metro per POI average no. of E1s interconnected between operators for local, intra circle, inter circle and ILD inbound traffic can be computed based on data available with Authority.
+This average E1 per service per circle category can be notified by the Authority as the initial minimum number of E1s required to start the service.
 Subsequent augmentations then should be administered based on the projections of traffic.

-(b) Maximum time period for issuance of demand note by the interconnection provider:

-30days

-(c) Maximum time period for payment for demanded E1 ports by the interconnection seeker:
+- (b) Maximum time period for issuance of demand note by the interconnection provider: 15 days - Maximum time period for payment for demanded E1 ports by the interconnection seeker: 30 days

-(d) Intimation of provisioning of requested E1 ports by interconnection provider:

-(e) Space allocation for collocation of transmission equipment:

-(f) Maximum time period for establishment of transmission links by the interconnection seeker:

-(g) Maximum time period for acceptance testing:

-15days

-(h) Maximum time period for issuance of final commissioning letter by the interconnection provider: 7 days

-(i) Maximum time period for start of traffic in the POI after provisioning/ augmentation of E1 ports for which payment has already been made:

-7 days post successful acceptance testing
+- (d) Intimation of provisioning of requested E1 ports by interconnection provider: 15 days - (e) Space allocation for collocation of transmission equipment: 60 days - (f) Maximum time period for establishment of transmission links by the interconnection seeker: 60 days - (g) Maximum time period for acceptance testing: 7 days - (h) Maximum time period for issuance of final commissioning letter by the interconnection provider: 7 days - (i) Maximum time period for start of traffic in the POI after provisioning/ augmentation of E1 ports for which payment has already been made: 7 days post successful acceptance testing